Woutuuur/VU-MSc-Thesis/benchmarks/README.md

 Below we detail which commands were used to obtain the data for every figure and table in the thesis.
 Plots are written as svg files to [results/plots](results/plots).

-The scripts are located in the [analysis-scripts](analysis-scripts) directory.
-Scripts that were used throughout the study for preliminary analysis but were not used to create the final data in the paper are included in [analysis-scripts/misc](analysis-scripts/misc).
+The scripts are located in the [analysis_scripts](analysis_scripts) directory.
+Scripts that were used throughout the study for preliminary analysis but were not used to create the final data in the paper are included in [analysis_scripts/misc](analysis_scripts/misc).

 ### DII